Born: 5 February 1915, New York, NY, USA

 Field: nuclear physics

-Matter is composed of atoms with a small nucleus surrounded by electrons.
-Robert Hofstadter developed experimental means in order to study the structure of the nucleus.
-A high energy electron beam from an accelerator was directed towards nuclei and by examining the scattering of the electrons, he could investigate how charges were distributed.
-In addition he could also investigate how the magnetic moments were distributed.
-Nuclei are not homogeneous but have an internal structure.
+Matter is composed of atoms with small nuclei surrounded by electrons.
+Robert Hofstadter developed apparatus for studying nuclei's internal structure.
+A high-energy electron beam from an accelerator was directed towards nuclei and by examining the scattering of the electrons, he could investigate how charges were distributed.
+He could also investigate how the magnetic moment within the nuclei's protons and neutrons was distributed.
+Nuclei were thereby proven not to be homogeneous, but to have internal structures.